CptBlacksheep/Launch-of-Exile/README.md

 - The File extension of my tool is not supported.

-  In that case please tell me about it, I will try to find a solution.
+  Please tell me about it, I will try to find a solution.
 ---
 This product isn't affiliated with or endorsed by Grinding Gear Games in any way.